 Joining us at liturgy was Sara Davis Buechner who received a warm welcome back to the Dignity/New York community after being in Vancouver, Canada for many years.
 The following day, on her Facebook page she wrote, “I joined some illustrious company at the evening Catholic Mass celebrated by New York City's DignityUSA Chapter in Greenwich Village.
 Directly to my left behind the altar there are two legendary civil rights activists: Melissa Sklarz, Development Director of the Transgender Legal Defense & Education Fund; and Brendan Fay, co-founder of the Civil Marriage Trail Project.
 They are giants of the LGBTQI community and heroes to me.
 The cards on the altar feature the names and photographs of 24 transgender people murdered in hate crimes this past year.
 Of course we may all think "there but for the Grace of God," but it is not enough simply to remember, or to be grateful at Thanksgiving time.
 In this age when bigotry, xenophobia, and misogyny stand poised to corrupt the highest offices of our Democracy, we must redouble our efforts to celebrate, honor, and protect the very diversity that gives us strength.
 The fundamental meaning of American Freedom depends upon our voices and deeds, now.”

-A Dignity/New York member shared this reflection about the day:
+Tim, a Dignity/New York member shared this reflection about the day:

 “The two Dignity/NewYork liturgies that focused on the remembrance of transgender people who had been killed or abused in the last year touched me more deeply than I expected.